-Profit will be distributed on a monthly basis, but will be calculated on a daily basis.
+Profit to be distributed on a monthly basis, but the profit will be calculated on a daily basis.
 The profit is based on the performance of the House and Fixed Asset Financing Portfolio.

-1.11 Statement on Any Changes
+1.11 Statement On Any Changes

 There have been no changes in the investment objectives, strategies, restrictions and limitations during the quarter period.